Desktop Appraisal vs In-Person Appraisal: Key Differences Explained

 Hybrid Appraisals: The Middle Ground

 There is also a middle-ground option known as a hybrid appraisal.
-In a hybrid appraisal, a trained third party collects property data at the home, and the appraiser then uses that inspection data along with market research to develop the opinion of value.
+In a hybrid appraisal, a third-party inspector collects property data including photos, measurements, and condition notes, which the appraiser then uses to complete the valuation.

-For some lenders and loan scenarios, desktop and hybrid options are both part of the modern valuation landscape.
-However, the lender’s system still determines what appraisal format is permitted for a given transaction.
+For some lenders and loan scenarios, desktop, hybrid, and full in-person options are all part of the modern valuation landscape.
+The lender’s automated underwriting system ultimately determines what format is permitted for a given transaction.
 Buyers and sellers who want to better understand pricing strategy may also benefit from reviewing CMA vs appraisal.

 Who Decides What Type of Appraisal Is Used?